 Shades will also sponsor a bachelor and bachelorette auction in February.
 Spectrum co-presidents Frank Alegria and Kassie Barrett lead weekly meetings on Wednesdays at 6 p.m. in the Multicultural Suite.
 Spectrum was founded with the intention of creating a "safe environment for gays, lesbians, bisexuals, transgenders and questionables."
-Conrado Bowen of Students Acting For Equality said that while the organization has no set meeting time, he will make sure that gatherings are announced well in advance.
+Conrado Bowen of Students Acting For Equality said that while the organization has no set meeting time, he will make sure that gatherings are announced new squad of dancers.
+Bruce said that he expects the ensemble to perform a piece titled Hip Hopera,